DevScholar/rust-for-js-devs/src/asynchronous-programming/index.md

 Again, there are crucial differences in semantics between the two examples.
-Most importantly, `tokio::select!` will cancel all remaining branches, while `Task.WhenAny` leaves it up to the user to cancel any in-flight tasks.
+Most importantly, `tokio::select!` will cancel all remaining branches, while `Promise.race` leaves it up to the user to cancel any in-flight tasks.

-Similarly, `Task.WhenAll` can be replaced with [`tokio::join!`][tokio-join].
+Similarly, `Promise.all` can be replaced with [`tokio::join!`][tokio-join].

 [tokio-select]: https://docs.rs/tokio/latest/tokio/macro.select.html
 [tokio-join]: https://docs.rs/tokio/latest/tokio/macro.join.html

 ## Multiple consumers

-In .NET a `Task` can be used across multiple consumers.
+In JavaScript a `Promise` can be used across multiple consumers.
 All of them can await the task and get notified when the task is completed or failed.
 In Rust, the `Future` can not be cloned or copied, and `await`ing will move the ownership.
 The `futures::FutureExt::shared` extension creates a cloneable handle to a